Social NCE: Contrastive Learning of Socially-aware Motion Representations: Introduction

 \section{Introduction}

 Humans have an instinctive ability to anticipate the future motions of other people while navigating in crowded spaces.
-This ability allows us to not only keep a comfortable distance from the others but also identify potential dangers or discomforts ahead of time.
+This ability allows us to not only keep a comfortable distance from others but also identify potential dangers or discomforts ahead of time.
 However, building predictive models capable of doing so is challenging.
-Recent works have proposed a plethora of neural network-based models \cite{deo_convolutional_2018, vemula_social_2017, ivanovic_trajectron_2019, sadeghian_sophie_2019, huang_stgat_2019, kosaraju_social-bigat_2019, sun_recursive_2020, li_evolvegraph_2020} to learn socially-aware motion representations and demonstrated their potentials for human trajectory forecasting \cite{alahi_social_2016, lee_desire:_2017, gupta_social_2018, salzmann_trajectron_2020} or robot motion planning \cite{chen_decentralized_2016, chen_socially_2017, chen_crowd-robot_2019} in crowded spaces.
-Yet existing methods still output unacceptable solutions (\textit{e.g.}, collisions), which raises significant safety concerns.
+Recent works have proposed a plethora of neural network-based models \cite{deo_convolutional_2018, vemula_social_2017, ivanovic_trajectron_2019,amirian_social_2019,sadeghian_sophie_2019, huang_stgat_2019, kosaraju_social-bigat_2019, sun_recursive_2020, li_evolvegraph_2020} to learn socially-aware motion representations for multi-agent problems such as trajectory forecasting \cite{alahi_social_2016, lee_desire:_2017, gupta_social_2018, salzmann_trajectron_2020} and robot navigation \cite{chen_decentralized_2016, chen_socially_2017, chen_crowd-robot_2019}.
+Yet existing methods still output unacceptable solutions (\textit{e.g.}, collisions) from time to time in closed-loop predictions, which raises significant safety concerns for real-world deployment.

+One key difficulty in learning robust motion representation stems from the common shortage of critical data.
+Very often, the training data is only collected from human behaviors in safe scenarios.
+The lack of near-accident examples poses a significant challenge to the discovery of social norms from data.
+As a consequence, prediction errors made by the learned model may accumulate over time, gradually create a discrepancy between the training and test state distributions, and eventually cause catastrophic errors \cite{daume_search-based_2009,ross_efficient_2010,codevilla_exploring_2019}.